-How to Create an Adoption Plan for Your Baby [You are in Control of Your Adoption Plan]
+How to Create an Adoption Plan for Your Baby [The Decisions You'll Get to Make]

 Making an Adoption Plan with American Adoptions